-Creating social media profiles is the first step in social advertising for your practice, but you can’t stop there.
+Creating social media profiles is the first step in social selling and advertising for your practice, but you can’t stop there.
 Rather than posting your contact information and a nice photo and calling it good, use your Facebook business page or Twitter account to engage a community of followers.

 Stay in touch with your online community.
 Answer every question and share recent successes.
 Post content that will engage your followers: trivia, ask me anythings, behind-the-scenes and more.
 Share current photos of your team and office so that those who stumble upon your page can put a face to a name.